-- A URI shall be a unique identifier to a resource. - A URI shall be treated by the client as opaque, and thus should not be attempted to be understood or deconstructed by the client
+- Each unique instance of a resource shall be identified by a URI; thus a URI cannot reference multiple resources though it may reference a single collection resource. - A URI shall be treated by the client as opaque, and thus should not be attempted to be understood or deconstructed by the client outside of applying standard reference resolution rules as defined in section 5, Reference Resolution, of RFC3986.

-To begin operations, a client must know the URI for a resource.
+To begin operations, a client must know a URI for a resource.